 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

-The program’s educational excursions give you access to leading experts and decision makers in the fields of diplomacy and international negotiations, trade, law, and the evolution of institutions.
+The program’s educational excursions give you access to leading experts and decision makers in the fields of diplomacy and international negotiations, European affairs, and the evolution of European institutions.
 You will have a chance to experience some of the most magnificent and classical cities and sites in Europe.

 Brussels and Paris

 The capital of Belgium and the European Union, Brussels hosts important EU organizations.
 Here, you will become acquainted with EU matters and structures and participate in contemporary debates on the evolution of regional integration in Europe.
 The city itself reflects both the traditions of multicultural Belgium and the rapid growth and influence of EU organizations.

 After Brussels, the program stops in Paris, where you will visit important international organizations such as OECD or UNESCO.
 As an artistic and cultural capital and the center of Francophone identity, Paris offers a range of cultural activities and experiences.